Lucasbrunoferreira/python-tornado-api-rest/README.md

 ## English

-This is a simple example, to implements a http web server (API RESTfull) with python (tornado framework).
+This is a example, to implements a http web server (API RESTfull) in python with tornado framework, mongo, redis and docker..

 ### Dependencies